 C. Countries that deploy Wind Profiler Radars and other than above mentioned services in 870-876/915-921 MHz:

 It was noted that UK and Isle of Man each have one remote site with a Wind Profiler Radar that are in constant use.
 However these administrations considered that the Wind Profiler Radars would be adequately protected from the assumed SRD applications (see Table X).
-They also considered that any interference events could managed due to the very low number of WPR in operation, their remote situation and if necessary, the size of any exclusion zone that would be required to provide protection to their WPRs.
+They also considered that any interference events could be managed due to the very low number of WPR in operation, their remote situation and if necessary, the size of any exclusion zone that would be required to provide protection to their WPRs.

 D. Countries that do not use the bands 870-876/915-921 MHz: